msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

     - Set appropriate consistency level for operations
       - ***Data Consistency levels***
         - Distributed databases that rely on replication for high availability, low latency or both must make fundamental tradeoff between read consistency, availability, latency and throughput.
-        - i.e. when we write a data to db, what value we get when we immediately do a read operation
+        - i.e. when we write data to db, what value we get when we immediately do a read operation
         - Types:
           - ***Eventual***: Lower latency, Higher throughput, higher availability
             - but low consistency i.e. if data is in America, it may take some time to be replicated to Asia